yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 ## Installing macOS

 Once the Clover bootloader is displayed, hit enter on the Install image.
-The Installer will take several minutes to boot up, and will look frozen most of the time.
+The Installer will take several minutes to boot up, and may look frozen most of the time.
-I would say give it at least 15 minutes before giving up.
+I would say give it 15 minutes before giving up.

 Select your language, go to Disk Utility, and click "Show All Devices" in the View menu.
 Find your QEMU HARDDISK in the left, make sure it is the correct size (~90 GB), and click Erase.
 Name your drive `Macintosh HD`.
 Use the options `Mac OS Extended (Journaled)` and `GUID Partition Map`.